renaissance-publishing/renaissance/content/chapters/26-items.md

 No-handed weapons are typically *worn*, like clawed or spiked gauntlets.
-Though they put a wielder at a disadvantage against someone with a longer weapon (which will give their opponent and advantage in reach and leverage), they do have the certain advantages—including that some of them are not obvious as weapons.
+Though they put a wielder at a disadvantage against someone with a longer weapon (which will give their opponent and advantage in reach and leverage), they do have the certain advantages — including that some of them are not obvious as weapons.

 ### Hand Wraps